 This is one mistake that can cause significant damage to your vehicle.
 If it’s submerged underwater, don’t try to crank or push-start the engine.
 If enough water has already seeped into the engine, trying to start it could result in hydro-locking.

-Hydro-locking happens when the engine fails owing to the presence of water – in large volumes – in the car’s cylinders.
+Hydro-locking happens when the engine fails due to water’s presence – in large volumes – in the car’s cylinders.
 The engine is designed to compress air-fuel mixture but not water.
 Doing so can harm the engine, damaging it permanently beyond repair.
 Therefore, if your vehicle needs repair, it’s better to get it towed away.

 After a natural calamity, it can take several days for the water to recede.
 It is in your best interest to avoid driving in water-logged areas as mud and debris can damage your vehicle.